Unravel - Choreographic Program

 A show & tell afternoon of dance.
 A chance to see what Darwin’s emerging choreographers are thinking, feeling & creating!

-In a town bursting with talent, opportunities for up and coming choreographers are few and far between.
+In a town bursting with talent, opportunities for up-and-coming choreographers are few and far between.
 Saving them a move interstate, Tracks’ Choreographic Program has offered a training ground for the development of seven young and emerging dance makers: Ricky Borg, Sasha Lai, Alex Jordan, Jenelle Saunders, Bree McCutcheon, Kelly Beneforti and Shaan Myall.
-These artists have poured themselves into exploring, playing, sharing, developing and honing choreographic skill.
+These artists have poured themselves into exploring, playing, sharing, developing and honing choreographic skills.
 Workshops twice a week (for three months) have generated one-off solos, duets and improvisations, tremendous insights, discussion and feedback, and now, short dance pieces for Unravel.

 Throughout the workshop series, I have encouraged the participants to explore diverse and imaginative approaches to choreography, often using creative writing, music, visual art, objects, lighting, costumes and stories as a starting point.
 Week after week they have each dreamt up weird and wonderful ideas, surprising movement choices and beautiful choreographies ... one-off treasures that arrived, came to life and vanished.